Agrate0718/Art-api/README.md

 ## MVP
 ________

- - Search a range of artworks
+ - Search a range of movies they like
- - Give users a persoonal profile
+ - Give users a personal profile
  - Allow user to change username
- - Allow user to save a list of personal artworks
+ - Allow user to save a list of personal movies they like
  - Allow users to comment on artwork

  ## Stretch Goals
  _______
  - Allow user a profile pic
- - Allow users to make an slideshw out of sved artworks
+ - Allow users to make an slideshow out of saved movies they like